shakshipatel/aws-infra-assessment-Shakshi_Patel/README.md

 - Open each folder `01-vpc-subnets` … `05-architecture-diagram`.
 - Each folder contains:
-  - Terraform code or setup script
   - README with approach and instructions
   - required screenshots for submission
-  - terraform.tfvars.example you must fill if you want to re-run

-## How to destroy resources

-Run `terraform destroy` in each folder (order recommended):

-1. `03-ha-autoscaling-alb`
-2. `02-ec2-static-site`
-3. `01-vpc-subnets`
-4. `04-billing-alerts`

-## Notes

-- Replace any placeholders like `vpc-...` or `subnet-...` when you re-run Terraform.
-- Make sure to destroy resources after use to avoid charges.